Deca Sports (video game): Gameplay

 Deca Sports does not feature the use of Miis.
-Instead, eight different teams (Average Joes, Speed Strikers, Hard Hitters, Crusaders, Boost Force, Mad Maidens, Team Thunder and Disco Knights) are available for selection in the various sporting events.
-Each team is made up of small, medium and large players of both sexes.
+Instead, eight different teams (Average Joes, Speed Strikers, Hard Hitters, Crusaders, Boost Force, Mad Maidens, Team Thunder, and Disco Knights) are available for selection in the various sporting events.
+Each team is made up of small, medium, and large players of both sexes.
 Small athletes are nimble, but are not strong, while large athletes are powerful, but are slower and more difficult to control.
 Medium-size players provide a compromise between speed and strength.
-Team member size becomes more consequential during Deca League, where playing one team member for too long will result in fatigue and decreased performance.
+Team member size becomes more consequential during the Deca League, where playing one team member for too long will result in fatigue and decreased performance.

-There are 10 different sports listed, each of which having its own control scheme specific to the Wii Remote.
+There are 10 different sports listed, each of which has its own control scheme specific to the Wii Remote.
 For Beach Volleyball, the game controls the movement of the player and the teammates as the player pulls the Wii Remote to return and pass the ball to the opponent's side of the court.
 Different variations of serves and volleys can be performed.
 In Figure Skating, the player uses the Nunchuk's analog stick to skate along three different predetermined routines which are tied to music.
 While navigating the skater along a line with yellow dots, large circles that differ in color type will appear.
 Once they enter those circles, shaking the Wii Remote will execute the maneuvers.